oerdnj/dp2025/main.typ

 The “Cryptographic Suite for Algebraic Lattices” (CRYSTALS) @crystals-kyber @crystals-dilithium is comprised of two cryptographic primitives: The Kyber system is an IND-CCA2 secure key encapsulation mechanism (KEM) and Dilithium is a strongly EUF-CMA secure digital signature scheme.
 These schemes are in fact conceived with the ability to hold their ground against large quantum computers, and have been p but forward as part of the NIST post-quantum cryptography project.

-*Module Lattices*

-We can consider module lattices as those lattices which are closer to the ones employed in defining the LWE problem than those employed in Ring LWE, yet simpler than the former.
-The following are the advantages that our cryptographic algorithms enjoy when they are implemented using these lattices, for a ring that has a sufficiently high degree (like 256):

-The only operations required for Kyber and Dilithium for all security levels are: the Keccak variants, additions/multiplications in $Z_q$ where $q$ is a constant, and the NTT for the ring $Z_q[X]/(X^256+1)$.
-This means that changing the security level comes at virtually no cost of implementing the schemes again in software or hardware.
-It is sufficient to modify several parameters to transform an optimized implementation of a scheme at one security level into an optimized implementation at another security level.
-The lattices used in Kyber and Dilithium are less structured in the algebraic sense than those used for Ring LWE and are more similar to the unstructured lattices used in LWE.
-It is therefore possible that if any algebraic attacks against Ring LWE do appear (and there are none that we are aware of at this point), then they may be less effective against schemes like Kyber and Dilithium.

 === FALCON

-Fast-Fourier Lattice-based Compact Signature over NTRU (FALCON) @falcon is a cryptographic signature algorithm submitted to NIST Post-Quantum Cryptography Project on November 30th, 2017.

-The point of a post-quantum cryptographic algorithm is to keep on ensuring its security characteristics even faced with quantum computers.
-Quantum computers are deemed feasible, according to our current understanding of the laws of physics, but some significant technological issues remain to be solved in order to build a fully operational unit.
-Such a quantum computer would very efficiently break the usual asymmetric encryption and digital signature algorithms based on number theory (RSA, DSA, Diffie-Hellman, ElGamal, and their elliptic curve variants).

-Falcon is based on the theoretical framework of Gentry, Peikert and Vaikuntanathan for lattice-based signature schemes.
-We instantiate that framework over NTRU lattices, with a trapdoor sampler called "fast Fourier sampling".
+Fast-Fourier Lattice-based Compact Signature over NTRU (FALCON) @falcon is a cryptographic signature algorithm based on the theoretical framework for lattice-based signature schemes.
+The framework is instantiated over NTRU lattices, with a trapdoor sampler called "fast Fourier sampling".
 The underlying hard problem is the short integer solution problem (SIS) over NTRU lattices, for which no efficient solving algorithm is currently known in the general case, even with the help of quantum computers.

 *Algorithm Highlights*